Principles of Physical Layer Security in Multiuser Wireless Networks: A Survey: Multi-antenna Channels

-Subsequently, numerous research contributions emerged that considered a number of practical issues regarding the MISO/MIMO wiretap channel, of which we enumerate a few below: \begin{itemize} \item Optimal power allocation methods for the artificial noise strategy were presented in \cite{Zhou09}, and for the GSVD-based precoding scheme in \cite{Ali10}. \item If even statistical information regarding the eavesdropper's channel is unavailable, then Swindlehurst \emph{et al}. \cite{Swindlehurst09,Mukherjee09} suggested an approach where just enough power is allocated to meet a target performance criterion (SNR or rate) at the receiver, and any remaining power is used for broadcasting artificial noise, since the secrecy rate cannot be computed at the transmitter.
-A compound wiretap channel approach and a resultant universal coding scheme that guarantees a positive secrecy rate is presented in \cite{He10}. \item The effects of imperfect and quantized main channel state information at the transmitter upon the secrecy rate were examined in \cite{Swindle10} and \cite{ISIT09}, respectively. \item MIMO secrecy capacity has also been studied for frequency-selective \cite{Debbah08} and ergodic \cite{Bhargava09} channel fading processes. \end{itemize}
+Subsequently, numerous research contributions emerged that considered a number of practical issues regarding the MISO/MIMO wiretap channel \cite{HongMag13}, of which we enumerate a few below: \begin{itemize} \item Optimal power allocation and beamforming methods for the artificial noise strategy were presented in \cite{Zhou09}, for the MISO scenario in \cite{Ghogho12,Ghogho13,Jorswieck12}, and for the GSVD-based precoding scheme in \cite{Ali10}. \item If even statistical information regarding the eavesdropper's channel is unavailable, then Swindlehurst \emph{et al}. \cite{Swindlehurst09,Mukherjee09} suggested an approach where just enough power is allocated to meet a target performance criterion (SNR or rate) at the receiver, and any remaining power is used for broadcasting artificial noise, since the secrecy rate cannot be computed at the transmitter.
+A compound wiretap channel approach and a resultant universal coding scheme that guarantees a positive secrecy rate was presented in \cite{He10}. \item The effects of imperfect and quantized CSIT of the main (Alice-to-Bob) channel upon the secrecy rate were examined in \cite{Swindle10} and \cite{ISIT09}, respectively, while bounds on secrecy capacity with imperfect CSIT and limited ARQ feedback were given in \cite{AlouiniAsilomar11,AlouiniISIT12}.
+MIMOME secrecy rate maximization with imperfect CSIT of all channels was solved using an iterative algorithm in \cite{Cumanan14} via a Taylor series expansion to convexify the secrecy rate.
+Discriminatory training methods that include artificial noise for acquisition of main channel CSI while degrading the eavesdropper's estimate of $\mathbf{H}_e$ were analyzed in \cite{Hong13}. \item Precoding and receive filter designs to minimize the mean-square error (MSE) at Bob while constraining the MSE at Eve to be above some threshold were given in \cite{Reboredo13}.
+Non-linear precoding based on lattices or vector-perturbation ideas with eavesdropper error probability as the metric was examined in \cite{Viterbo13}. \item MIMO secrecy capacity has also been studied for OFDM-based frequency-selective channels \cite{Debbah08,Renna12}, Rician fading channels \cite{PetropuluRician11}, and ergodic \cite{Bhargava09} channel fading processes.
+The secrecy outage probability of maximum ratio combining was presented in \cite{Wang11} and of transmit antenna selection in \cite{Elkashlan13}-\cite{Latva-aho13}. \item Detection-theoretic methods for discerning the presence of a completely passive eavesdropper based on its local oscillator leakage power were analyzed in \cite{MukherjeeICASSP12}. \item An evolved full-duplex eavesdropper that can divide its antenna array into sub-arrays for simultaneous eavesdropping and jamming was considered in \cite{MukherjeeASILOMAR11}. \end{itemize}

 A summary of transmission strategies in the MIMO wiretap channel for various assumptions regarding eavesdropper channel state information at the transmitter (ECSIT) is presented in Table~\ref{table_MIMOstrats}.